schoolofcities/urban-data-storytelling/urban-data-visualization/visualizing-and-mapping-density/visualizing-and-mapping-density.md

 <small>Source: [School of Cities](https://schoolofcities.github.io/dot-density/)</small>

-Take a look at this map of Toronto: it's obvious at first glance that some parts of the city are different than others.
-This is a map of people in Toronto shown through dots (per 10 individuals).
-It tells you where people live, and in doing so, shows us that some areas in spatial geography are different from others.
+Take a look at this map of Toronto: at first glance, it's obvious that some parts of the city are different than others.
+It's a map that tells you where people live and concentrate - equally, where they don't live, and don't concentrate.
+And it's pretty simple: just one dot per 10 individuals.

-Mapping density is a way for us to go beyond how much of something there is, to know where it is distributed geographically.
-It lets us go beyond a simple table of numbers to see the density of events like collisions, 311 requests, or trees, to reveal clusters and gaps.
+What density maps let us do is go beyond simple tables of numbers to understand how data is distributed geographically.
+We can get a feel for where events like traffic collisions 311 requests, or entities like trees, occur and exist - revealing clusters and gaps.

-At the same time, density maps come with challenges.
-Overcrowded dots might give the impression of overwhelming density, while a smooth heat map and obscure key local variation.
-In other words, the map choice matters: different conclusions can be drawn from different representations.

 ## Methods for mapping density

+In this chapter, we will cover five different methods.
+The choice of map matters: different conclusions can be drawn from different representations.

+There's numerous ways to implement these, whether you feel more fluent in coding, or GIS software.
+Since there's no one size fits all approach, we're going to focus on the intuition and design choices for each method rather than technical implementation details.

 ### Dot/Point Maps